Lifestudies.org

 Toru Koga, Kyushu University - "This book draws the readers into a trance by the repetition of the same motif....
 Its description burns out readers' minds, and transforms them into other new forms...."
 (Tosho Shimbun Newspaper Dec.27, 2003)

-Yutaka Takahashi - "We have concentrated on acquiring civilization without pain and suffering, or "painless civilization," but what we have actually got might be a "nightmare" -- this is the question Morioka poses...."
+Yutaka Takahashi - "We have concentrated on acquiring a civilization without pain and suffering, or a "painless civilization," but what we have actually got might be a "nightmare" -- this is the question Morioka poses...."
 (Mainichi Simbun Newspaper Jan.12, 2004)

-Book reviews also appeared in Nikkei Shimbun Newspaper (Nov.9), Tokyo Shimbun Newspaper (Nov.9), Sankei Shimbun Newspaper (Nov.24), Kyodo Tsushin (Nov.9), etc.
+Book reviews also appeared in the Nikkei (Nov.9), Tokyo (Nov.9), Sankei (Nov.24), Kyodo Tsushin (Nov.9), and other publications.

 Commentary